 The Pitt Street Bridge – also known as the Cove Inlet Bridge and the Cove Inlet Causeway – was once the only means of crossing the water from Mount Pleasant to the beaches.
 Now the Isle of Palms connector bridge, completed in 1993, and the Ben Sawyer Bridge allow motorists access to the beaches from Mount Pleasant.

 The Pitt Street Bridge closed when the Ben Sawyer Bridge opened in 1945.
 In 1950 Charleston County, which owned the bridge, deeded it to Mount Pleasant.
 After being converted into a fishing pier, most of the old bridge burned, though a section is still extant.
-Now a modern greenway called Pickett Park takes pedestrians and bicyclists across the former bridge site and actually leads into the remaining part of the old bridge, offering a view of the pilings that allowed people to cross the inlet more than a century ago.
+Now a modern greenway called Pickett Park takes pedestrians and bicyclists across the former bridge site and actually leads to the remaining part of the old bridge, offering a view of the pilings that allowed people to cross the inlet more than a century ago.

 More Pictures of the Pitt Street Bridge